 The letter of intent between Bearing and Odyssey ("Odyssey LOI") is intended to govern the conduct of Bearing and Odyssey in respect of the proposed Odyssey Transaction and a proposed concurrent financing by Odyssey (the "Odyssey Financing").
-The Odyssey LOI provides for an exclusive dealing period (the "Exclusivity Period") commencing on signing and ending on the earlier of the date of closing of the binding definitive agreement (the "Odyssey Agreement") and May 29, 2015 (subsequently extended to June 30, 2015), unless otherwise extended by both parties.
+The Odyssey LOI provides for an exclusive dealing period commencing on signing and ending on the earlier of the date of closing of the binding definitive agreement (the "Odyssey Agreement") and May 29, 2015 (extended to September 30, 2015), unless otherwise extended by both parties.